basskaaa/Sapia/Sapia.Obsidian/August Prototype/Abilities/Parry.md

 Prerequisite:
   - "[[Melee Weapon]]"
 ---
-When a creature makes a melee attack against you, the creature must succeed on a Fortitude saving throw or miss the attack, and you can attack the target.
+When a creature makes a melee attack against you, the creature must succeed on a Strength saving throw or miss the attack, and you can attack the target.